How to Get Your Pool and Patio Ready for Your Next Party

-GAXmi Solar Garden Lawn Pool Waterproof Underwater LED Spotlight with Flash Mode (Double Lamps) Blue
+GAXmi Solar Pool Lights Outdoor LED Underwater Spotlight with Flash Mode for Garden Lawn Bush Tree (Double Lamps) Blue

 If your pool doesn’t have lights, try adding in temporary lights around the sides and consider some of the floating party lights.
 They are both attractive and fun and will give you that much needing lighting during your party in the evening hours.

 Depending on the type of party you are having, you may or may not need to worry about this one.
 If it is a family party with children, then you may want to have a few toys handy to entertain them.
 If this is an adults only party, then you may only need a few pool lounge chairs so your guests can soak in the water comfortably with their drinks in hand.

 Finally, we need to talk about water quality.
 You are already checking the chemicals in your water and balancing it, but you are going to have an extra heavy bather load during your party, so you need to be prepared.